TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-vite.md

 ✓ built in 407ms
 ```

+Notice that the `index.js` chunk has a different checksum but the other two (as you would expect) are unchanged.

-And the same argument if I want to preview the build with it's custom based path
+I need to use the same argument if I want to preview the build with it's custom base path.

 ```
 % npm run preview -- --base=/assets/dist/vite-bootstrap/